renovatebot/renovate/docs/usage/configuration-options.md

 Setting this to `false` will replace only the first match during replacements updates.

-This is useful for situations where values are repeated within the dependency string, such as when the "currentVersion" is also featured somewhere within the "currentDigest".
+Disabling this is useful for situations where values are repeated within the dependency string, such as when the `currentVersion` is also featured somewhere within the `currentDigest`, but you only want to replace the first instance.

 ### autoReplaceStringTemplate